Berlinale Participation Guidelines

 4. Online Rights

-The online rights acquired with the accreditation / EFM registration are personal and non-transferable.
-It grants access to Online Services of the Berlin International Film Festival and/or the European Film Market in accordance with the guidelines provided by the organisers.
+The online rights acquired with the accreditation are personal and non-transferable.
+It grants access to Online Services of the Berlin International Film Festival in accordance with the guidelines provided by the organisers.

 5. Age Restrictions

-Persons under the age of 18 are not eligible for accreditation or EFM registration.
+Persons under the age of 18 are not eligible for accreditation.

-The applicant guarantees that all documents, in particular the photos submitted with their application, are free of copyright and may be used for the Berlinale Attendee List and, if applicable, the EFM Participants Guide.
+The applicant guarantees that all documents, in particular the photos submitted with their application, are free of copyright.
 The applicant guarantees that they release the Berlinale from any claims by copyright holders regarding the use of the submitted material.
-The Berlinale reserves the right to retrospectively refuse an accreditation which makes unauthorised use of copyrighted material
+The Berlinale reserves the right to retrospectively refuse an accreditation which makes unauthorised use of copyrighted material.

-There is no guarantee of access to specific Online Screenings or to a specific number of Online Screenings.
-At the discretion of the rights holder, access to Online Screenings may be limited to selected groups of participants.
+There is no guarantee of access to specific Online Press Screenings and/or cinema screenings or events on site or a certain amount of Online Press Screenings.
+At the discretion of the rights holder, access to Online Press Screenings may be limited to selected groups of participants.

-For press accreditations: By using the Press & Industry Screenings, your personal data (first name, surname and press outlet) could be transmitted to the rights holders of the films.
+For press accreditations: By using Online Press Screenings, your personal data (first name, surname and press outlet) could be transmitted to the rights holders of the films.

 To prevent piracy, every festival participant confirms that they will not steal intellectual property in accordance with copyright laws and with respect to the resultant rights.